Continue.dev + Ollama Setup: VS Code config.yaml Example (2026)

 What is Continue.dev?

-Continue.dev is the leading open-source AI coding assistant, offering a free alternative to GitHub Copilot that runs entirely on your machine with local models.
+Continue.dev is a leading open-source AI coding assistant (Apache 2.0), offering a free alternative to GitHub Copilot that runs entirely on your machine with local models.

 Key Statistics